bitcoin-api/bitcoin-api-full-stack/README.md

 #### About the Database

 In the Bitcoin-Api system, some DynamoDB database operations are queued with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent conflicting updates.
-For preciseness, the locking queues will be called *Q-Locks👨🏿‍🔬* in this documentation.
+For preciseness, the locking queues will be called *Q-Locks*👨🏿‍🔬 in this documentation.

 #### About Dr. Q's Q-Locks👨🏿‍🔬